xiaoxianyu-office/mm/skills/mechanics/velocity.md

 This example will stop all momentum of the casting mob upon taking damage.
-The effect will only last until the mob decides to move again or is moved by other sources.Note that mobs with this skill can still be knocked back by bow's enchantment: ARROW_KNOCKBAC
+The effect will only last until the mob decides to move again or is moved by other sources.Note that mobs with this skill can still be knocked back by bow's enchantment: ARROW_KNOCKBACK, this can be mitigated by adding ";delay=1" to the skill below.

     internal_mobname:
       Type: Zombie